mrpatrick1991/splat-api/README.md

 This tool runs a physics simulation which depends on several important assumptions.
 The most important ones are:

-1) The SRTM terrain model is accurate to 90 meters (or 30, when using the optional high resolution mode.)
+1) The SRTM terrain model is accurate to 90 meters.
-2) There are no obstructions besides terrain which absorb the radio signal.
+2) There are no obstructions besides terrain which attenuate the radio signal.
 This includes trees, artificial structures such as buildings, or transient effects like precipitation.
 3) Antennas are isotropic in the horizontal plane (we do not account for directional antennas).

 A detailed description of the model parameters and their recommended values is available at TODO.